Health and Safety

 Most programs do not include trip interruption or cancellation coverage.
 Medical insurance will only cover you for medical expenses, so we strongly encourage you to consider purchasing additional travel insurance to cover trip cancellation prior to leaving or trip interruption after you depart.
 Travel insurance will also cover delays, lost or damaged baggage, emergency assistance services, and more.
 If you have to cancel prior to departure or leave the program and return home there may be program fees that cannot be refunded to you.
 Depending on the reason for your cancellation or return, these costs may be recoverable if you purchase additional travel insurance.
-To compare policies and shop for the best rates, a good online resource is InsureMyTrip.
+To compare policies and shop for the best rates, two good online resources are InsureMyTrip and Travel Insured International.

 Bartell Drug Travel Clinic: Travel health consultations and immunizations.
 Multiple clinics in the Seattle area.

 CDC - Travelers' Health: Country specific health information including immunization requirements.